 Senior partner: Roland Foord

-Other offices: Beijing, Dubai, Hong Kong, London, Myanmar, Paris, Piraeus, Seoul, Shanghai and Singapore
+Other offices: Dubai, Hong Kong, Paris, Seoul, Singapore, Piraeus, Shanghai.

-What we’re looking for: As well as at least a 2(1) in any subject area plus 320 UCAS points or equivalent, you’ll need strong analytical skills, sound judgement, imagination and meticulous attention to detail.
-Also vital are the communication skills to be persuasive and build rapport, plenty of drive and determination, plus a keen interest in business.
+What we’re looking for: In addition to a 2(1) in any subject area and 320 UCAS points or equivalent, applicants need to demonstrate strong analytical skills, sound judgement, imagination and meticulous attention to detail as well as excellent communication skills, drive, determination and a keen interest in business.

 Perks: We offer a range of flexible benefits including: critical illness cover, cycle to work scheme, dental insurance, give as you earn, gym membership subsidy, 25 days’ paid holiday a year, private medical insurance and health screening, life assurance, group personal pension, private GP services, retail vouchers, subsidised café and season ticket loan.

 Sponsorship: We will pay future trainees’ fees for the SQE preparation and assessments and offer maintenance awards of up to £6,000 if you’re still studying.